 Scripture Reading: Galatians 2:20, Mark 5:25-34

-Some have suggested it takes over 10,000 hours to become an expert at something.
-That’s 416 days if you trained or practiced 24 hours a day.
-If you spent one hour a day, everyday, at your craft, it would take over 27 years.
-Excelling at anything in life takes time, hard work, and dedication.
-Whether it’s getting ahead at work, perfecting your golf game or playing an instrument.
+Some have suggested it takes over 10,000 hours to become an “expert” at something.
+That’s 416 days, if you trained or practiced for 24 hours a day.
+If you spent one hour a day, every day, at your craft, it would take over 27 years to reach that point.
+Whether it’s getting ahead at work, perfecting your golf game, or playing an instrument – excelling at anything in life takes time, hard work, and dedication.

-Elite athlete training is high tech and scientific.
-I once had the opportunity to watch college football players train for the NFL combine.
-It was fascinating to see how specific the training was, right down to customized sport drinks designed to fuel their bodies based on each player’s position and body type.
+Elite athlete training is high-tech and scientific.
+I once had the opportunity to watch college football players train for the NFL Combine.
+It was fascinating to see how specific the training was, right down to customized sports drinks, designed to fuel their bodies based on each player’s position and body type.

-The apostle Paul spoke about the strict training athletes did in his time to prepare for a race and the discipline it took to win.
-He said that the runners of his day dedicated themselves to winning a crown that is temporary, just as winning the Super Bowl today for an NFL player is an incredible achievement but temporary.
+The apostle Paul spoke about the strict training athletes did in his time to prepare for a race, and the discipline it took to win.
+He said that the runners of his day dedicated themselves to winning a crown that is temporary, just as for an NFL player, winning the Super Bowl is an incredible achievement but a temporary one.
 Followers of Jesus will receive a crown that is eternal, and we should take the same attitude of self-discipline when it comes to “pressing in” to our relationship with God.

-As we have talked about this past week, we all go through dry seasons, we get hung up on past mistakes that hold us back, and often let the cares of this world distract us.
-But Galatians 2:20 says that “it is no longer I that live, but Christ who lives in me.”
+As we have talked about this past week, we all go through dry seasons, we get hung up on past mistakes that hold us back, and we often let the cares of this world distract us.
+But Galatians 2:20 says that “It is no longer I that live, but Christ who lives in me.”
 This is the same Christ who loved us so much that He died for us so that we could attain that eternal crown.
-This alone should encourage us to re-connect with Jesus if we have been distant from Him or press even deeper into Him and He into us.
+This alone should encourage us to reconnect with Jesus if we have been distant from Him, and to press even deeper into Him and He into us.

 Prayer: Father, please help me to live a life of purpose and godly impact.
-I know that apart from you I can do nothing but if I remain in you and you remain in me, I can make an eternal impact in the lives of these around me.
+I know that apart from You, I can do nothing, but if I remain in You and You remain in me, I can make an eternal impact in the lives of those around me (John 15:5).

-Reflect: How can you begin today to develop self-discipline and press deeper into your walk with Jesus in every area: prayer, worship, Bible reading, devotional life, church, serving?
-Think of other ways you can “press in” to Jesus.
+Reflection: Starting today, how can you begin to increase your self-discipline and press deeper into your walk with Jesus in every area?
+Consider prayer, worship Bible reading, devotional life, church, serving, etc. Think of other ways you can “press in” to Jesus.